xerometrix-tech/php-admin-bootsrap-4-dashboard/README.md

-# php-admin-bootsrap-4-dashboard
+# PHP-admin-bootsrap-4-dashboard
 A PHP dashboard is a single or multi-tab visualization tool that can be integrated within PHP projects.
+Usually, these are browser-based applications that are built as a customizable component of larger projects.
+A PHP dashboard is designed to accept raw data from other components of the projects and then present it in various formats.
+These dashboards are generally built using JS because of great (and smooth) integration between PHP and JavaScript.